Thermodynamic speed limits for mechanical work

-This definition of the intrinsic speed for work completes the family of stochastic thermodynamics speeds, adding to those in the literature for internal energy and heat~\cite{nicholsonTimeInformationUncertainty2020,JRGReview2022}.
-An immediate question is how the laws of stochastic thermodynamics, the first law in particular, imprint on these intrinsic thermodynamics speeds.
-Having completed the set here, we can now derive upper and lower bounds on the intrinsic speeds similar to Eq.~\eqref{EqIntegralUncertaintyW}.
-Notice that over a uniform short time interval, $dt$, the first law of (stochastic) thermodynamics and the triangle inequality in Eq.~\eqref{DotUDotQDotW} together yield $\left|| {d} U|-| {d} \Q|\right| \leq | {d} \W| \leq | {d} U |+| {d} \Q |$.
-Since $\speedtimework$, $\speedtimeenergy$, and $\speedtimeheat$ are small, if there are no abrupt changes, then ${\delta |\W|}\approx d\W$ and ${\delta |\W|}/\speedtimework\approx \Wdot(t_0)$.
-Similar relations hold for heat and internal energy.
-From here we find,
+\jrg{So far, intrinsic times have been defined for the internal energy and heat, but not mechanical work.
+Consequently, the definition of the intrinsic speed for work above completes the family of stochastic thermodynamics speeds~\cite{nicholsonTimeInformationUncertainty2020,JRGReview2022}.
+Still open, though, is how the first law of stochastic thermodynamics constrains the relation between these intrinsic thermodynamics speeds.} We would anticipate upper and lower bounds on the intrinsic speeds similar to Eq.~\eqref{EqIntegralUncertaintyW}.
+Notice that we can divide the time series of all the observables into segments of equal, short time intervals in which the derivatives are approximately constant.
+Provided the associated speeds are small and there are no abrupt changes, the first law of stochastic thermodynamics and the triangle inequality in Eq.~\eqref{DotUDotQDotW} together yield $\left|| {\delta} U|-| {\delta} \Q|\right| \leq | {\delta} \W| \leq | {\delta} U |+| {\delta} \Q |$.
+For the intrinsic timescale of work,